ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 the controls.
 It's displayed only when the controls are displayed.
 Its background can be overridden or removed.

+#### `.amp-video-docked-main-button-group`

+A controls group that contains a set of buttons.
+Only one of these elements are displayed at a time depending on the state of the video:

+- The **playback** set is displayed on most scenarios and contains play/pause, mute/unmute and fullscreen buttons.

+- The **scroll back** set only contains a button to scroll the document back to the video's inline position.
+This is displayed during ad playback in order to allow user interaction.

+The dismiss button is **not** part of a controls set and is always displayed.

 #### `.amp-docked-video-button-group`

 A button "group" that usually contains two buttons, with only one displayed at